Spanish Food: 43 of the best foods in Spain

 Albóndigas de bacalao

 Albóndigas de bacalao the reigning dish of Aragon.
-These meatballs are made with salt cod (like the Portuguese ones), and potatoes, with flour and egg added to bind them and served with a simple tomato sauce
+These fishballs are made with salt cod (like the Portuguese ones), and potatoes, with flour and egg added to bind them and served with a simple tomato sauce

 These are small sweet pepper with a gentle heat type of pepper.
 They are simply roasted over hot coals and served with a sprinkling of olive oil.

-Paella is, of course, one of the most popular and well-known dishes of Spain and there are as many versions of paella in Spain as there are doughnuts in America.
+Paella is one of the most famous dishes in Spanish cuisine and there are as many versions of paella in Spain as there are doughnuts in America.
 Outside of Spain paella is considered the National dish but within Spain, it is specifically a Valencian dish.
 Paella gets its name from the traditional flat round pan that allows a crust to be formed on the bottom of the pan by the rice.
 Paella actually means frying pan in Valencian.

 Paella Valenciana is the traditional paella of Valencia and is considered the most authentic.
-Traditionally the recipe is round grain rice original recipe, bajoqueta and tavella which are types of green beans, lima or butter beans, rabbit, chicken, sometimes duck.
+Traditionally the recipe is round grain rice original recipe, bajoqueta and tavella which are types of green beans, lima or butter beans, rabbit, chicken, and sometimes duck.
 When in season artichoke hearts are often added.
 The recipe always includes Olive Oil, Saffron and sometimes rosemary.

 The favourite paella in Spain includes a Paella de Marisco which is seafood and can include oysters, prawns, clams, and mussels.
 In Garrucha, they have a paella using sweet red prawns that can only be found in that particular region.
 Paella Mixta is a combination of meats and beans with seasonal vegetables.

 Spanish Ibérico Jamón